 We came very close to experiencing a “Camino moment” today when we walked much further than we planned.
 Our destination was the Navarra Hostal, Pamplona, where we considered spending two nights.
 We didn’t phone ahead for a reservation, which would have been a good idea since the hostal was full and we walked about one kilometer out of our way to find that out.
-Walking to Pamplona would have been just 15.8 kilometers from Larrasoana, but instead we ended up walking all the way to Cizur Menor for a total of 22 kilometers, with 9.7 kilometers of it being on pavement.
+Walking to Pamplona would have been just 15.8 km from Larrasoana, but instead we ended up walking all the way to Cizur Menor for a total of 22 km, with 9.7 km of it being on pavement.

 We are at Maribel Roncal Albergue which has fifty beds in five rooms – not exactly our plan, but we are happy to have a bed to sleep in.
 We were a bit worried when we read in the guidebook that we might have to retrace our steps back to Pamplona if the albergues in Cizur Menor are full.
-After walking 22 kilometers, there was no way we would want to backtrack.
+After walking 22 km, there was no way we would want to backtrack.
 So, when we were approaching Cizur Menor and looked behind us and saw other peregrinos approaching, we picked up the cadence.
 It became another “Camino rush hour!”